Indra2108/sus/README.md

     ```
     http://localhost:3000/KH0cm
     ```
-    *example above if you previously leave the customURL blank*
+    *example above if you previously leave the customURL blank.*